Probing new physics with polarized $\tau$ and $\Lambda_c$ in quasielastic $\nu_{\tau}\!+\!n\!\to\! \tau^-\!+\!\Lambda_c$ scattering process: Conclusion

 The absence of semitauonic decays of charmed hadrons makes the decay processes mediated by the quark-level $c\to d \tau^+ \nu_{\tau}$ transition inadequate for probing a generic NP with all kinds of Dirac structures.
 To fill in this gap, we have considered in this paper the QE neutrino scattering process $\nu_{\tau}+n\to \tau^-+\Lambda_c$, and proposed searching for NP through the polarizations of the $\tau$ lepton and the $\Lambda_c$ baryon.
 Working in the framework of a general low-energy effective Lagrangian given by Eq.~\eqref{eq:Leff} and using the combined constraints from the measured branching fraction of the purely leptonic $D^+\to\tau^+\nu_{\tau}$ decay and the analysis of the high-$p_T$ dilepton invariant mass tails in $pp\to \tau \nu_{\tau}$ processes, we have performed a comprehensive analysis of the (differential) cross sections and polarization vectors of the $\nu_{\tau}+n\to \tau^-+\Lambda_c$ process both within the SM and in various NP scenarios.

-For the SM, we have shown that the dominant polarization mode of the outgoing $\tau$ lepton is longitudinal and that of the $\Lambda_c$ baryon is perpendicular, whereas $\langle P_T\rangle$ of both the $\tau$ and $\Lambda_c$ remain zero in such a QE scattering process.
-In addition, the interesting behavior of $\langle P^l_P\rangle$ as a function of the neutrino beam energy $E$ qualifies itself as a potentially valuable observable to search for possible NP effects.
+For the SM, we have shown that the dominant polarization mode of the outgoing $\tau$ lepton is longitudinal and that of the $\Lambda_c$ baryon is perpendicular, whereas the transverse polarizations $\langle P_T\rangle$ of both the $\tau$ and $\Lambda_c$ remain zero in such a QE scattering process.
 We have also explored the variations of the polarization vectors with respect to the kinematics $Q^2$, and observed that both $P^l_L$ and $P^h_L$ experience a crossover, and the peaks of $P^l_P$ and $P^h_P$ are both reached within the available kinematic range, though happening at different $Q^2$ points.

 For the various NP scenarios, the overall observation we have made is that, due to the stringent experimental constraints on the WCs $g^L_S$, $g_S^R$, and $g^L_T$, there exist only small (of $\mathcal{O}(10^{-2})$) deviations between the SM and the $g^L_S$, $g_S^R$, and $g^L_T$ scenarios for the polarizations $P^{l,h}_a$.
-By contrast, the larger available parameter space of the WC $g_V^R$ makes all the deviations $\delta P^{l,h}_a$ much bigger, except for $\delta P^{l}_T$ which, interestingly, remains zero.
+By contrast, the larger available parameter space of the WC $g_V^R$ makes all the deviations $\delta P^{l,h}_a$ much bigger, except for $\delta P^{l}_T$ which remains zero.
 As for the $g^L_V$ scenario, since it shares the same effective operator $\mathcal{O}^L_V$ with the SM, all the deviations $\delta P^{l,h}_a$ always remain zero, making the (differential) cross section the only avenue to probe $g^{L}_V$ through the QE scattering process.